14th Street Limited: Changes

-If the proposals were to gone through, routes 52 and 59 would be the only two routes running along the 14th Street Corridor.
-However, WMATA later backed out the proposals due to customer pushback on April 2, 2020.
+If the proposals were to go through, routes 52 and 59 would be the only two routes running along the 14th Street Corridor.
+However, WMATA later backed out of the proposals due to customer pushback on April 2, 2020.

 All Route 59 service was suspended during the COVID-19 pandemic.
 The route would later resume on August 23, 2020.

-In February 2021 during the FY2022 budget, WMATA proposed to eliminate the 59 if they do not get any federal funding.
+In February 2021, during the FY2022 budget, WMATA proposed to eliminate the 59 in the second half of the fiscal year if WMATA does not get any federal funding.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

 Due to rising cases of the COVID-19 Omicron variant, all Route 59 service was suspended when WMATA reduced its weekday service to Saturday Supplemental service.
 Route 59 resumed service on February 7, 2022.

 Better Bus Redesign

 In 2022, WMATA launched its Better Bus Redesign project, which aimed to redesign the entire Metrobus Network and is the first full redesign of the agency's bus network in its history.

 In April 2023, WMATA launched its Draft Visionary Network.
 As part of the drafts, WMATA proposed to combine the 52, 54, and 59 into one route, operating between Takoma station and L'Enfant Plaza station, named Route DC106 in the drafts.

 During WMATA's Revised Draft Visionary Network, WMATA renamed the DC106 into two different routes.
-The first route was named Route D52, and was proposed to operate between 14th Street & Colorado Avenue NW and Waterfront station via 14th Street NW, Maine Street SW, and M Street SW.
+The first route was named Route D52, and was proposed to operate between 14th Street & Colorado Avenue NW and Waterfront station via 14th Street NW, Maine Avenue SW, and M Street SW.
 The second route was named Route D54 and was proposed to operate between Takoma station and Metro Center station via Carroll Street NW, Butternut Street NW, Aspen Street NW, 14th Street NW, F Street NW, 12th Street NW, G Street NW, and 11th Street NW.
-Late night service would be extended to L'Enfant Plaza station All changes were then proposed during WMATA's 2025 Proposed Network.
+Late-night service would be extended to L'Enfant Plaza station.
+All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposals, WMATA made further changes to the proposed 14th Street Line.
-The D52 was changed to Route D5X, which would operate the former D54 proposed routing between Takoma station and Metro Center station.
+The D52 was changed to Route D5X, which would operate the former D54 proposed routing between Takoma station and Metro Center Station.
 The D54 was also changed to Route D50, and was modified to operate the former proposed D52 routing between 14th Street & Colorado Avenue NW and Waterfront station.
-Late-night service would operate between Takoma station and L'Enfant Plaza station, combining the D50 and D5X services into one.
+Late-night service would operate between Takoma Station and L'Enfant Plaza station, combining the D50 and D5X services into one.
 Initial plans were for the D52 to be cut and replaced by the D5X, the D5X operating between Takoma station and Waterfront station, and the D54 operarting between Takoma station and Metro Center station.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network, with service on the 14th Street Line being simplified.